92green/unmutable/packages/unmutable-lite/README.md

 ## More examples

 Data types are preserved through the wrapping process.
 Pass in an object and you'll get back an object.
 Pass in a `Map`?
-A `Map` is what you'll get back.
+You'll get a `Map` back.
 Same goes for Arrays vs `Lists`.

 ```
 import {Wrap} from 'unmutable';
 import {Map} from 'immutable';

 var obj = {abc: 123};
-var newObj = Wrap(obj).set('abc', 456).value;
+var newObj = Wrap(obj).set('abc', 456)value;
 // newObj is an object {abc: 456}

 var map = Map({abc: 123});
-var newMap = Wrap(map).set('abc', 456).value;
+var newMap = Wrap(map).set('abc', 456)value;
 // newMap is a Map {abc: 456}

 ```

 `Wrap` can actually wrap around any data type, not just collections.
-If your data isn't a collection then you won't be able to use any collection manipulation methods, but you will be able to call the wrapper's `isCollection()`, `isKeyed()` and `isIndexed()` on any wrapped data.
+If your data isn't a collection then you won't be able to use any collection manipulation methods, but you will be able to access the wrapper's `.value` property and the methods `isCollection()`, `isKeyed()` and `isIndexed()`.

 Please note that while you *can* wrap Immutable collections other than `Map` and `List`, right now they won't be recognised as collections so you won't be able to access their methods on the Unmutable wrapper.
 As this library grows, the plan is to bring in more Immutable types.

 ```
 import {Wrap} from 'unmutable';

-console.log(Wrap("string").value); // logs out "string"
+console.log(Wrap("string")value); // logs out "string"
 console.log(Wrap("string").isCollection()); // false
 ```

 ## Methods

+All unmutable wrappers will have the following member variables and methods:

+- `.value: *` - Returns the data contained inside the unmutable wrapper.
+- `.isCollection(): boolean` - Returns true if the wrapped data is a collection.
+If it is it will have the methods listed below, depending on the type of wrapper.
+- `.isIndexed(): boolean` - Returns true if the wrapped data is an `Array` or `List`, or false otherwise.
+- `.isKeyed(): boolean` - Returns true if the wrapped data is an `Object` or `Map`, or false otherwise.
+- `.wrapperType(): string` - Returns the name of the unmutable wrapper type.

-So far, these are the methods on `Map`s and `List`s have been implemented for objects and arrays, in `unmutable` and `unmutable-lite` respectively.
-New ones will be added over time.
+Objects, Arrays, Lists and Maps will also have the following methods, depending on whether `unmutable` or `unmutable-lite` is being used.
+New methods will be added over time.

 | `unmutable` Object / Map | `unmutable` Array / List | `unmutable-lite` Object / Map | `unmutable-lite` Array / List |
 | --- | --- | --- | --- |